plcnextusa/init.d_Example/README.md

-# Scheduling code on Init.d with PLCnext #
+# Scheduling code on init.d with PLCnext #

 ## **Please read all instructions CAREFULLY.
 There are known "gotchas" that are listed in the instructions.** ##